--> Oakland Drug Lawyer | Marijuana Defense in Oakland | Narcotics Defense

 How Drug Crimes Could Impact Your Immigration Status

-ImmigrationDid you know that a conviction for a drug-related crime could lead to deportation?
-Yes, even something as simple as possession a controlled substance (other than marijuana) could impact your immigration status.
+Did you know that a conviction for a drug-related crime could lead to deportation?
+Yes, even something as simple as possession of a controlled substance (other than marijuana) could impact your immigration status.
 Drug convictions are treated harshly under immigration laws, and many different types of drug charges can affect your immigration status – regardless of whether the crime is considered a felony or misdemeanor.
-Typically, immigrants who are convicted of crimes related to the transportation, cultivation, or selling of controlled substances will be deported with no possibility for relief.
-This is why it is so important to share your immigration status with your attorney, and why our team always asks clients about their immigration status and what their goals for the future are.
+Typically, immigrants who are convicted of crimes related to the transportation, cultivation, or selling of controlled substances will be deported with no possibility of relief.
+This is why it is so important to share your immigration status with your attorney and why our team always asks clients about their immigration status and what their goals for the future are.

-Knowledgeable attorneys understand that there are a number of defenses that may be applicable in certain legal situations, including various charges involving controlled substances.
+Knowledgeable criminal defense attorneys understand that there are a number of defenses that may be applicable in certain legal situations, including various charges involving controlled substances.
 To begin with, every criminal offense in Oakland consists of certain elements which must be proven in order to obtain a conviction.
 Therefore, showing that there is insufficient proof regarding one of these elements frequently forms the backbone of an effective defense.

 For instance, many offenses require the individual charged to be aware of the nature of a substance or device before they may be convicted of having it in their possession illegally.

 In other cases, it could be argued that police violated someone’s rights or otherwise failed to follow proper procedure during an investigation or arrest.
-They may have failed to follow search and seizure rules, which could lead to certain evidence being suppressed and ultimately a dismissal of your charges altogether.
-Law enforcement could also fail to obtain a legitimate warrant, violate entrapment laws, or make an arrest without sufficient evidence.
+They may have failed to follow search and seizure rules, which could lead to a dismissal of your charges.
+Watch the video below to learn more about what constitutes an illegal search.

 If evidence is obtained in violation of the law, an attorney could make a motion to suppress that evidence, which may, in turn, lead to the dismissal of a case.
 A drug lawyer in Oakland could provide further information about what defenses may apply to an individual case.
-If you are facing drug charges in Oakland or nearby, you should contact a drug charges lawyer as soon as possible.
+If you are facing drug charges in Oakland or nearby, you should contact a drug charge lawyer as soon as possible.

 Illegal Searches and Seizures in Drug Cases